Raigyo/unity-3d-game-forest/Readme.md

 This scene has been made using the Unity additionnal package [Cinemachine](https://unity.com/fr/unity/features/editor/art-and-design/cinemachine).

 Cinemachine allows to use several virtual cameras to make cut-scenes, trailers and so on.
-In this intro I use the 'dolly track' feature.
+In this intro I use the **dolly track** feature.

 The lanscape is the same the the one used in the game.
 The result is displayed as an animation made with the components *Animator* and *Animation*.